dwyerk/slackers/README.md

 Nag the slack channel when instances start up that are missing this list of tags.
 REQUIRED_TAGS should be a comma separated list of tags that should be present on every instance.

 ### Ignored instances
-Set the IGNORED_INSTANCE_NAME_REGEX to a regex string to ignore certain indexes.
+Set IGNORED_INSTANCE_NAME_REGEX to a regex string to ignore certain indexes.
-TODO: This should be more configurable beyond a single regex and should be possible to apply to other tags and metadata (such as state change event).
+TODO: This should be more configurable beyond a single regex and should be possible to apply to other tags and metadata.
+Likely this should be a more general solution that allows for json path queries.

+### Ignored states
+Set IGNORED_STATES to a comma separated list of states to ignore.
+If the state matches one of these states, the event will not appear in the Slack channel.

 ## wybott
 A bunch of jank that trains a markov chain generator and imitates that user on Slack.